Heather Heying

 Heather E. Heying (born 1969) is an American evolutionary biologist, former professor, and author, who came to national attention following the Evergreen State College protests in 2017.
 She has been associated with the informal group known as the intellectual dark web and testified at the US Department of Justice forum on Free Speech on College Campuses in 2018.
 Heying opposed COVID-19 vaccines and promoted the unproven belief that the drug ivermectin is effective in treating the disease.

 Early life and education

 Heying was born in Santa Monica, California in 1969 and grew up in Los Angeles.
-She obtained a BA degree in Anthropology from the University of California at Santa Cruz in 1992, and subsequently went to the University of Michigan in Ann Arbor where she received a PhD in Biology in 2001, with the dissertation titled "The evolutionary ecology and sexual selection of a Madagascan poison frog (Mantella laevigata)."
+She obtained a BA degree in Anthropology from the University of California, Santa Cruz in 1992, and subsequently went to the University of Michigan in Ann Arbor where she received a PhD in Biology in 2001, with the dissertation titled "The evolutionary ecology and sexual selection of a Madagascan poison frog (Mantella laevigata)."

 Career

-Until 2017, Heying was a professor of biology at Evergreen State College in Washington State.
+Until 2017, Heying was a professor of biology at Evergreen State College.
 Her doctoral research focused on the evolutionary ecology and sexual selection of Mantella laevigata, a Madagascan poison frog.
 In addition to papers in the reproductive evolutionary adaptations of frogs, Heying has also published a popular work describing her graduate student research in Madagascar, Antipode: Seasons with the Extraordinary Wildlife and Culture of Madagascar (2002).